intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/05-Implementing_Multiple_Extensions.md

 Note that, in addition to the interface itself, we have included a class that returns metadata about the extension feature's operations, and we have annotated our interface methods with `[ExtensionFeatureOperation]` attributes.
 These attributes allow us to define provider methods for retrieving metadata about the operations so that we do not have to provide this information when we bind the operations.

-Note as well that, when defining the metadata about the input and ourput parameters, we do not include a `TypeId`, and instead just specify that the `VariantType` of the parameters is `DataCore.Adapter.Common.VariantType.Double`.
-This is because `Variant` values can automatically be converted to or from `double` without needing to encode the value inside an `EncodedObject` instance.
+Note as well that, when defining the metadata about the input and output parameters, we are defining our JSON schemas manually using the `SchemaBuilder` class from the [JsonSchema.Net.Generation](https://www.nuget.org/packages/JsonSchema.Net.Generation/) library.
+It is useful to manually define these schemas when our input and/or output types are primitive types that we cannot annotate with attributes to customise automatically-generated schemas.

 Next, we will update our `PingPongExtension` class to implement our new interface: